Experiment: EMGs during Muscle Fatigue

 We can observe the effects of these fatigue processes, albeit indirectly, by examining the amplitude of the EMG signal during a muscle contraction.
 As fatigue progresses, 1) the firing rate of motor neurons drops, which in turn drops the number of action potentials the muscles themselves then fire, leading to a reduction in strength, and 2) muscles can often also continue generating action potentials due to neural drive, but the muscle is unable to contract due to molecular fatigue events in the muscle fibers, which in turn leads to a reduction in strength.

-[Note: In truth you can use any muscle you like for this experiment, as long as you can figure out how to produce fatigue in that muscle in a controlled fashion.
-If you need longer EMG electrode wires, you can let us know if you need a custom length, or you can build them yourself by modifying RCA cable wires.
-RadioShack sells lengths of up to 50 ft!]
+[Note: In truth you can use any muscle you like for this experiment, as long as you can figure out how to produce fatigue in that muscle in a controlled fashion.]

 Isometric biceps hold

-- Hook up your EMG patch electrodes to your bicep, plug the electrodes into your EMG SpikerBox, and hook up your SpikerBox to either your mobile software or PC.
+- Hook up your EMG patch electrodes to your bicep, plug the electrodes into your Muscle SpikerBox, and hook up your SpikerBox to either your mobile software or PC.

 - Select a dumbbell that is at about 60% of your maximum lifting weight.
 Depending on your strength, this will be ~10-25 lbs (~5-12 kg).
 With your back to a wall to control your posture and arm position, hold the weight in your hand for as long as you can, with your elbow at a 90 degree angle.
 This is called an "isometric" contraction since your muscles are working, but your joints are not moving.
 [Note: you will probably find that your wrist gets tired faster than your bicep.
 You can avoid this problem by hanging a weight off your wrist rather than holding the dumbbell in your hand (see video above).]